JohnnieXDU/EmotionUI/README.md

  > python main_train.py
  ```

+ This will also allow you to collect your own expression dataset before the network training.
- Remember to move the new weights to "weights" folder, and rename it with "ui_weights.pth".
+ After the training, remember to move the new weights to "weights" folder, and rename it with the "ui_weights.pth".

 ## notice
  The current FER network is vgg16 for simplicity.
 Current prediction is based on 2D result.